 - if you have allergies to medicines, foods, or other substances

 - if you have a history of skin cancer or uncontrolled muscle movements (eg, twitching of the face and tongue and involuntary movements of the arms and legs)

-- if you have a history of liver problems, kidney problems, or high or low blood pressure
+- if you have a history of liver problems, kidney problems, sleep problems, or high or low blood pressure

 - if you have certain adrenal gland problems (pheochromocytoma) or a history of mental or mood problems

 Some MEDICINES MAY INTERACT with rasagiline.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Cyclobenzaprine, dextromethorphan, other MAOIs (eg, phenelzine, selegiline), meperidine, methadone, propoxyphene, SNRIs (eg, venlafaxine, duloxetine), SSRIs (eg, fluoxetine, paroxetine), St. John's wort, sympathomimetics (eg, amphetamines, pseudoephedrine, phenylephrine, ephedrine), tetracyclic antidepressants (eg, mirtazapine), tramadol, trazodone, or tricyclic antidepressants (eg, amitriptyline), or vilazodone because serious effects, including severe high blood pressure or a condition called serotonin syndrome may occur